A troubled detective.

 He’d wanted to savour every moment and had planned it all out in his head, only to be disappointed.
 He’d thought he would feel more, that he’d feel some guilt or remorse.

 His lack of emotion was the only thing that had grieved him.

 He’d hoped to feel more powerful or some sense that his mother’s power over him was destroyed, but he’d felt nothing.
 Well, he’d heard the first one is always the hardest.

-The news coverage on the first one had been dismal but after the second one they’d paid attention.
-And now – he scrutinized the body at his feet – they would really pay attention.
+The news coverage on the first one had been dismal, but after the second one, they’d paid attention.
+And now – he scrutinised the body at his feet – they would really pay attention.
 Three bodies were better than one.

 He needed to urinate, so he stood over the bathtub, unzipped his pants and sprayed over her body.
 Relief flooded over him.
 The joy of pissing on a woman like her made him smile.
 When he was done he zipped himself up and left the bathroom.

 He walked to the kitchen, leaving bloody footprints in his wake, retrieved his rucksack from the top of the kitchen counter and carried it back to the bathroom.
 He opened the bag and removed his digital camera.
 He placed himself at the edge of the tub, held the camera in front of him to find the best composition for his subject matter and took the picture.
 The body looked grotesque and scrunched up on the small screen, just the way he liked it.
 He thrust the camera back into the rucksack, put the plug in the bath and turned on the cold water tap.
 He watched the bath fill up while he cleaned the blood off his face, making himself look presentable and turned the tap off once the water was close to overflowing.
 The water turned red, and the silence in the room made him feel serene.
 Her wet clothes ballooned around her body.
 Closing the shower curtain, he picked up his rucksack and left the bathroom.